PRIVATE INTERNATIONAL LAW

 The course focuses on the analysis of private international relations, which result

 from the Italian Law of 31 May 1995 n.
-218, from the most important international
+218 of private international law, from the most important international

-1) MOSCONI e CAMPIGLIO, Diritto internazionale privato e processuale.
+MOSCONI F. e CAMPIGLIO C., Diritto internazionale privato e processuale.
 Parte

 Assessment methods and criteria